Controlling your finances, for the self-employed

 - Business premises If you rent an office space you can claim for expenses for security, rent, maintenance and repair, contents insurance and utility bills.
 No allowance is made, however, for buying or building a property – owning your commercial space outright means that commercial property insurance should be high on your list of priorities.

 If you work from home you can claim on a proportion of your utility bills, depending on how much of your home is used for business.
-If you work from home for more than 25 hours a month the government can assign a simplified expense rate to you.
+If you work from home for more than 25 hours a month the government can assign a simplified expense rate (external link) to you.

 - Financial and legal costs You’re allowed to claim for money spent on professional contractors such as accountants and solicitors for your business.
 Charges from your bank — such as overdraft fees, credit card charges and leasing payments — can also be included in your expenses.
 Your business insurance is also considered an allowable expense, keep this in mind when purchasing a self-employed insurance policy.